outl1ne/create-frontend/readme.md

 * SCSS with autoprefixer, normalize.css
 * Hot reload for development
 * Works with zero configuration, but customization is possible if needed
+* Usable with any backend.
-* Use whatever backend you want.
-Html files are built from `/client/html` by default, with assets automatically linked.
+* `.html` files are built from `/client/html` by default, with assets automatically linked.
+* Files from `/client/copy` are copied into the public directory automatically

 ## Usage